ncri/has_setting/README.md

 # Installation

-add has_setting to your gemfile:
+Add has_setting to your gemfile:

     gem 'has_setting'